codyiskhuu/CS12winter2020/week7_wed.md

 3. Inserting / Deleting the back of the list
 4. Inserting / Deleting the middle of the list

-## Class Exercise

-Come up with the conditions that correspond to each of these 4 conditions and the order that they should be checked!

 ## Diagram Practice

-Split up into 4 small groups.
-Each group shall be assigned one of the 4 main cases and teach the class by drawing a step by step visual diagram of both *inserting* and *deleting* nodes for their case.
+Start with one of the 4 main cases and teach the class by drawing a step by step visual diagram of both *inserting* and *deleting* nodes for their case.

 Indicate the following features: